scaleoutsean/eseries-perf-analyzer/kubernetes/samples/README.md

 ## Sample configuration files

 These are for reference only.
-Please use own files and best practices in production and remember to change the namespace if necessary.
+Please use own files and best practices in production and remember to adjust the namespace if necessary.

 - 01-pvc-influxdb.yaml: production-style PVCs (three volumes) for InfluxDB.
 Maybe you want to increase the size of the largest volume to more than 10GB.
 Storage Class name can also be changed if you don't have the one used here.
 - 02-pvc-grafana.yaml: optional PVC for Grafana.
 Storage Class name can be changed if you don't have the one used here.
 - 03-svc-influxdb.yaml: InfluxDB service
 - 04-svc-grafana.yaml: Grafana service
+- 05-configmap-grafana.yaml: Grafana config map
+- 06-dep-grafana.yaml: Grafana deployment that uses configmap from 05-configmap-grafana.yaml and 02-pvc-grafana.yaml
-- 05-dep-influxdb.yaml: deployment for InfluxDB; it uses three volumes created in 01-pvc-influxdb.yaml
+- 07-dep-influxdb.yaml: deployment for InfluxDB; it uses three volumes created in 01-pvc-influxdb.yaml
-- 07-dep-grafana.yaml: Grafana deployment that uses configmap from 06-configmap-grafana.yaml

-**NOTE:** for deployment files, do not forget to edit image location (local build, Docker Hub, private registry, etc.)!
+**NOTE:** for deployment files, do not forget to edit the image location (local build, Docker Hub, private registry, etc.)!

 ## Create a namespace